FravBox/YagCCs/LeaveBan/readme.md

 {{/* your normal mute/timeout code */}}
 ```

+2. Put this in the unmute DM area:
+`{{dbDel .User.ID "noexit"}}`

-2. On the Yag dashboard, go to Notifications & Feeds -> General.
+3. On the Yag dashboard, go to Notifications & Feeds -> General.
 Put this in the leave message:
 ```go
 {{/*